Last week we talked about how to lose baby weight and the 4 keys to getting your body back.

 Increases in belly fat and possible loss of muscle mass are two imbalance symptoms attributed to an imbalance of cortisol.
 When cortisol levels are high for long periods of time, your body can store food as fat and refuse to burn the fat that you do have.
 Essentially, your body is saving fuel.

-Studies show that cortisol may even be responsible for taking fat from other places in the body and moving it to your stomach (which naturally has more cortisol receptors) as a way to protect and surround your organs…causing MORE belly fat than before.
+Studies show that cortisol may even be responsible for taking fat from other places in the body and moving it to your stomach (which naturally has more cortisol receptors) as a way to protect and surround your organs.
+Furthermore, this causes MORE belly fat than before.

-If you suspect you suffer from elevated cortisol, try to get sleep when you can (that’s easier said than done for new moms) and focus on proper postpartum training and nutrition to avoid causing more physiological stress to your body due to low-calorie diets or over training.
+If you suspect you suffer from elevated cortisol, try to get sleep when you can (that’s easier said than done for new moms).
+Additionally, focus on proper postpartum training and nutrition to avoid causing more physiological stress to your body due to low-calorie diets or over training.

 3. Poor Sleep and/or Insomnia

-Unfortunately stress and the increased cortisol levels contribute to poor sleep, which directly causes many hormonal imbalances that leave many new moms wondering how to lose baby weight.
+Unfortunately stress and the increased cortisol levels contribute to poor sleep.
+This, in turn, directly causes many hormonal imbalances that leave many new moms wondering how to lose baby weight.
 The quality and quantity of sleep you get each night directly impacts your body’s ability to burn fat.
 Sleep issues disrupt the production of the hormone leptin, which helps regulate appetite and causes your body to feel full.
 (Ever crave fatty, sugary treats and/or eat more when you’re tired/stressed?)
 And one of the most noticeable hormonal imbalance symptoms related to poor sleep is low libido.
-Without quality sleep, sex hormone production has been shown to diminish.
+Without quality sleep, sex hormone production diminishes.

 Most healthcare practitioners agree, women need an average of 8-10 hours of sleep a night to maintain hormonal balance.
 For moms–especially those of us with little babies–this seems impossible.
 If long periods of rest still aren’t in the cards for you, try to make rest and recovery the focus of your fitness plan.